Ask Financer

 Edited by Holly Manning

-- With smaller down payments like 10% down, you'll need closer to $235,000 annually due to higher monthly payments and private mortgage insurance (PMI) costs.
+• With a 10% down payment, you'll need closer to $211,000 annually because of higher monthly payments and private mortgage insurance (PMI) costs.

 Detailed Analysis: Calculating Your Required Income For A $700K Home